Boat Projects On A Budget And A Tasty Lunch

 • Not enough solar panels and no other electricity generators were available except the Diesel.

 Considering that my time in Miami was limited by my tourist visa, I had to do my best to prepare the boat for the departure with the little money I had left.
 I started with little things that could be fixed easy.
 I was still hoping at that time that I would have enough time to prepare the boat a little better.
-The intention back then, was not to leave the boat in Miami anymore as it was too hard for me.
+The intention back then, was not to leave the boat in Miami anymore.

 I really wanted to sail away and find a place somewhere outside US in a boatyard, so I can start a proper boat refit.
 Most of the time if you want to sail alone around the world, you want to also be safe, not just comfortable.
 I was not exactly intending to sail in calm waters all the time, so safety was really important.
 Looking at the videos now, I almost start laughing remembering that my bank account was getting close to zero, but I was still trying to find a way and prepare the boat for my departure.
 I wasn’t even sure what would be my destination, as it was getting to expensive for me and had a hard time with the limitations of my visa.
-Sometimes the best way to find solutions to problems, is a tasty lunch aboard or with friends… and some good rest.
-But we will continue on this… in the future videos.
+Sometimes the best way to find solutions to problems, is a tasty lunch aboard or with friends and some good rest.
+But we will continue on this, in the next chapters.